Somefive/MercuryJson/README.md

 Best runtime: 0.361431 s, speed: 500.75 MB/s
 ```

 All configurable flags are stored in `src/flags.h`.
-Note that the number of threads to use are hard coded at compile time.
+Note that the number of threads to use is hardcoded at compile time.

 ## Caveats

 The following features are not yet supported by our parser:

-- Null characters (`'\0'`) within strings; currently we use null terminated C-style strings.
+- Null characters (`'\0'`) within strings; currently we use null-terminated C-style strings.
 - Conversion & validation of escaped Unicode characters.
 - Comments (`/**/`).

-The following incorrect JSON fragments will be accepted by our parser:
+The following incorrect JSON fragments are accepted by our parser:

 - Unescaped control characters within strings.
 - Invalid escape sequences.